wechaty/wechaty/README.md

 Can you image that?
 I'm dying...

 So a tireless bot working for me 24x7 on wechat, moniting/filtering the most important message is badly needed.
 For example: highlights discusstion which contains the KEYWORDS I want to follow up(especially in a noisy room). ;-)

+At last, It's also built for my personal Automatically Testing study purpose.

 # Examples
 Wechaty is super easy to use: 10 lines of javascript is enough for your first wechat robot.